 Manage your emails

 - Mailchimp is a winner by miles when it comes to email marketing.
-Manage your database, work with tested templates and measure success from this one easy to understand tool.
+Manage your database, work with tested templates and measure success from this one easy-to-understand tool.

 Measure your activities

 - Google Analytics.
 It’s one of the best analytics tools out there and it’s totally free.
 You can find almost any data you want, linked to your web properties and their performance.
-Reports can be customised with Google Data Studio making reporting into true storytelling.
+Reports can be customized with Google Data Studio making reporting into true storytelling.

 - Hotjar.
 Great way to know what users are doing on your website, where they click, scroll, etc – information that will help you make your website perform better.
 The eye-tracking heatmaps of Inspectlet are the next level for a detailed understanding of user behaviour on site.